SPECIALIZATION ON A LICENSE

 Knowledge, Skills and Abilities for Elementary Mathematics Instructional Leader Specialization

-(1) An Elementary Mathematics Instructional Leader specialization may be added to any TSPC Basic, Standard, Initial or Continuing Teaching License upon completion of the requirements and qualifications found in this rule.
+(1) An Elementary Mathematics Instructional Leader specialization may be added to any TSPC Basic, Standard, Initial or Professional Teaching License upon completion of the requirements and qualifications found in this rule.

 (2) To be eligible for the Elementary Mathematics Instructional Leader (EMIL) specialization, the licensed teacher must have all of the following: